How To Configure Customer Accounts In Magento 2?

-Enter the the number of hours before the password recovery link expires.
+Enter the number of hours before the password recovery link expires.

-5th step: Configure name and adress of customer accounts
+Step 5: Configure name and address of customer accounts

-Set specific Number of lines in a street adress, the default value is 2.
+Set a specific Number of lines in a street address, the default value is 2.

 Choose Optional/ Required if you want to show Prefix and Suffix and enter their different options.

-After the customer log in their accounts, if they want to move them to the Account Dashboard, them choose Yes.
-Otherwise, if you want to stay in the current page and continue shopping then choose No (prefered by most of the buyers).
+After the customers log in to their accounts, if they want to move them to the Account Dashboard, then choose Yes.
+Otherwise, if you want to stay on the current page and continue shopping then choose No (preferred by most of the buyers).

 Finally, save all the configurations, go to your storefront and check the results.